 Suppose $G_1$ is Jordan (resp. strongly Jordan) and $G_2$ has bounded finite subgroups.
 Then $G$ is Jordan (resp. strongly Jordan). \end{lemma}

-To obtain the quotient group having bounded finite subgroups, we have the following wonderful theorem of Minkowski which allows us to make use of rational representations of geometric automorphisms; see \cite[Theorem 5, and \S4.3]{Ser07}.
+To obtain quotient groups having bounded finite subgroups, we often use the following wonderful theorem of Minkowski which allows us to make use of rational representations of geometric automorphisms; see \cite[Theorem 5, and \S4.3]{Ser07}.

 \begin{theorem}[Minkowski] $\GL_n(K)$ has bounded finite subgroups, whenever $K$ is a number field.
 The bound depends only on $n$ and the field extension degree $[K:\mathbb{Q}]$. \end{theorem}

 There are two ways to obtain the strongly Jordan property for compact K\"ahler manifolds.
 We adopt a shorter one here.